 9. Call friends and family

-Make time to reach out to close friends and family.
-Call, text, or organize a Zoom meeting to catch up with those you love around the world.
-Your family might even set up a device in the dining room so you can join them for a virtual Christmas dinner.
+Spend time to reach out to close friends and family.
+Call, text, or organize a Zoom meeting to catch up with those you love around the world and bring holiday cheer.
+Your family may even set up a device in the dining room so you can join them for a virtual Christmas dinner.

 10. Decorate your house